Short weekly posts to inspire and encourage.

 Turns out I was wrong – – – I often am.

 This was the plan – immerse myself and every spare moment in writing and creating my blog.

-This wasn’t the plan – notice people, love people, get all uncomfortable and vulnerable, writing for others, learn, encourage, include and love some more.
+This wasn’t the plan – get all uncomfortable and vulnerable, write words for others, learn, encourage, love, include.